timmcmichael/skimpy-oop/chapter-9-inheritance/scripts/youtube_desc.md

 # 9D - Constructors and Inheritance in Java

 My last few video descriptions have been a little negative, so I need to focus on being constructive.
-Inheritance relationships are important, and I vow to stop being more of a SUPERclass.
+Inheritance relationships are important, and I vow to start being more of a SUPERclass.

 In this video, we'll see how constructors work their way through the inheritance hierarchy.
 We'll add constructors to our BankAccount example, and we'll see how constructors are called in a subclass.
 We'll also discuss the 'super' keyword and how (and why) it can be used to call a superclass constructor.